What to Wear to a Job Interview in the Summer

 What you need to wear to your interview isn't going to change based on the weather.
 As much as you might like to wear khaki shorts, a polo shirt, and sandals to your interview, business casual doesn't include shorts or sandals, unless you are interviewing for a summer job at a resort or on the beach.
 Even then, dressing it up a little can only help.

 A jacket, with slacks or a skirt, offers you the opportunity to wear a silk shell, which looks professional and will keep you comfortable.
 Shells come in many shapes and colors, allowing you to change your look for different interviews without having to invest in numerous suits.
-Hosiery is a necessary part of the package, as are closed toe pumps.
+If the dress code is business, hosiery is a necessary part of the package, as are closed-toe pumps.

 Keeping Cool Getting to the Interview

-If you must take public transportation, shoot for a cab or Uber if possible for a hopefully speedy and air-conditioned ride.
+If you cannot drive yourself, shoot for a cab or Uber, Lyft, or other ride-sharing option, if possible, for a hopefully speedy and air-conditioned ride.

 If you take public transportation or walk, be sure to allow yourself plenty of time.
 There is nothing that will tatter your turnout quicker than rushing through city streets trying to make connections in order to make it to your interview on time.

-Well-planned transportation to your interview will give you the time to compose yourself, review questions you may be asked, questions you would like to ask, and any other notes, rather than making the trip rushing and hoping you get there on time.
+Well-planned transportation to your interview will give you the time to compose yourself, review questions you may be asked, questions you would like to ask, and any other notes, rather than rushing and feeling stressed about your arrival time.